ClimExHandbook/ClimExHandbook/_posts/2019-11-06-plant-respiration.md

 The bronze standard is to use a portable gas-exchange system to take periodic point measurements manually at intervals.
 At its most basic, such a measurement can be treated as an index to be used as a basis for comparison within a study.
-However, due to the less frequent nature of manual measurements relative to those that are automated, and the potential for changing environmental conditions to bias measurements across plots and sites, manual measurements are generally less suitable for integrative estimates of whole-ecosystem plant respiration.
+However, due to the less frequent nature of manual measurements relative to those that are automated, and the potential for changing environmental conditions to bias measurements across plots and sites, manual measurements are generally less suitable for integrative estimates of whole-ecosystem plant respiration respiration unless care is taken to model continuous plant respiration from e.g., continuously measured environmental drivers such as temperature (Darenova et al. 2019).
 Some standardisation of manual data collection (e.g., by time of day and season) should be considered in order to reduce environmental bias and the effects of co-occuring photosynthesis on plant respiration.

 For climate-change experiments, it may be more useful to use manual spot measurements to calibrate, or to compare to general models that were parameterised elsewhere (e.g. Heskel et al., 2016).